TheArbalist/NetLib/README.md

 ## Listeners
 A ConnectionListener can listen to four events:
--A new incoming connection
+- A new incoming connection
--A connection that has been closed
+- A connection that has been closed
--A packet that has been received
+- A packet that has been received
--An non-vital exception that was thrown(
+- A non-vital exception that was thrown(

 To receive events, you can attach a ConnectionListener to an EndPoint(Client or Server) using:
 ```java